-Single tenant properties you have a lease agreement with one tenant on a long term lease agreement as compared to Apartments you have several tenants, typically on annual leases.
+In single tenant properties you have a lease agreement with one tenant on a long term lease agreement as compared to apartments, where you have several tenants, typically on annual leases.

 I first look at the location.
 Is it in a stable, growing market?
-How is the population density within 1,3 and 5 miles of the subject site?
+How is the population density within 1.3 and 5 of the subject site?
 How is the household income?
 You would also look at the traffic count and site visibility.
 Is the tenant an essential business?
-Not vulnerable to E-Commerce threats? such as Fast Food, Automotive, Healthcare, Convenience Stores, Discount Stores.
+Not vulnerable to E-Commerce threats, such as Fast Food, Automotive, Healthcare, Convenience Stores, Discount Stores?
 How is the tenants credit worthiness?
 You also want to evaluate the current lease.
 Does the lease have rental increases with option periods?
 Is it a full absolute net lease.
 Many factors go into evaluating a potential deal.